 It reacts with the calcium hydroxide in the concrete and essentially blocks the pores.
 These silicate sealer products are also called densifies since they harden the top surface of the concrete.

-Why do we need Concrete finish
+Why do we need a Concrete finish?

 The plain concrete is very porous or spongy.
 It could get damaged due to staining and dusting.
 We need the finish to prevent the concrete from abrasion and staining.
 Sealed concrete is always better than the Plain finish or even polished concrete.
 The epoxy finish is expensive to repair. the entire floor must be stripped or ground and a new coating is applied.